 The data from this sampling effort can be accessed by contacting Environmental Scientist Benjamin Meyer.

-Comprehensive Baseline Water Quality Reports
+Comprehensive Baseline Water Quality Report

 In 2023, a new comprehensive review of water quality data from 2000 – 2023 is in progress